Three-body resonances in the $\varphi^4$ theory

 \subsection{Results for the mass and the width of the resonance}

 Once the three-body forces are determined as in section~\ref{subsec:comparison_FVU_RFT}, we need to solve an integral equation in both approaches FVU and RFT to extract the physical information.
-We solve the RFT integral equation using $\epsilon=10^{-7}$ and $N=2000$ where we do not observe any residual effects from the limit in Eq.~(\ref{eq:lim-Duu}).
+We solve the RFT integral equation using $\epsilon=10^{-7}$ and $N=2000$, while in FVU we discretize the contour with 200 points, in both cases we did not observe any residual discretization effects.
 The final step is to find positions in the complex plane, such that the three-to-three amplitude has a pole:

-for a range of energy $|E_3-M_R|<\Gamma$.
-In the FVU, the pole positions are extracted directly on the second Riemann Sheet, calculating then the mass and the width of the resonance via $M_R-i\Gamma=E_3^*$.
+for a range of energy $|E_3-M_R|<\Gamma$, the above is known as Breit-Wigner parametrization.
+In the FVU, the pole positions are extracted directly on the second Riemann sheet, calculating then the mass and the width of the resonance via $M_R-i\Gamma/2=E_3^*$.

 In Fig.~\ref{fig:FVU_vs_QFT_poles1} we observe that FVU and RFT give compatible predictions of the pole position within errors and, thus, physical parameters $M_R$ and $\Gamma$ as reported in Table~\ref{tab:pole_M3}.
 As expected, the width increases with increasing values of the coupling $g$.
-The decay width of one particle in to three identical particles can be computed as
+The decay width of one particle into three identical particles can be computed as